falcosecurity/rules/CONTRIBUTING.md

 - **maturity_sandbox** indicates that the rule is in an experimental stage.
 The potential for broader usefulness and relevance of "sandbox" rules is currently being assessed.
 These rules can serve as inspiration and adhere to the minimum acceptance criteria for rules.
 - **maturity_deprecated** indicates that, upon re-assessment, the rule was deemed less applicable to the broader community.
 Each adopter needs to determine the relevance of these rules on their own.
 They are kept as examples but are no longer actively supported or tuned by The Falco Project.

-The rules maturity tag reflects the robustness, relevance, applicability, and stability of each predefined rule in the [falcosecurity/rules](https://github.com/falcosecurity/rules/blob/main/rules/) repository.
+In summary, the rules maturity tag reflects the robustness, relevance, applicability, and stability of each predefined rule in the [falcosecurity/rules](https://github.com/falcosecurity/rules/blob/main/rules/) repository.
 It serves as general guidance to determine which rules may provide the highest return on investment.

 ## Justification of Rules Maturity Framework for Falco Adoption